 For something on the meaty side, there’s Aroma Catering, where tri-tip sandwiches and turkey legs tip the scales, and burgers, hot dogs and fried calamari feed the less ravenous appetite.
 Don't want meat?
 No problem—just dig into the towering Portobello mushroom sandwiches and crispy fried zucchini and artichokes.

 It’s likely to be a toasty weekend, so Snowie Snow Cones of Napa will be in great demand, especially with captivating flavors like wild cherry, blue raspberry, tiger's blood and watermelon.
 More cooling-off options will be at Rainbow Snow, where the custom-flavored shaved ice sits atop a rich layer of vanilla ice cream.

 The Juicery will have organic slushies on tap, such as their Arnold Palmer Freeze and Red Hibiscus Frost, as well other thirst-quenching drinks like fresh watermelon juice and limeade.

-Another great summery treat is the Dole Whip at Shake & Pop.
+Another great summery treat is the Dole Whip at Treats By The Bay.
 Made famous at Disneyland’s Enchanted Tiki Room (once sponsored by the Hawaiian pineapple giant) it’s a nondairy pineapple soft serve ice cream, with a splash of pineapple juice as an added option.
-S&P also fries mini donuts right in their booth, serving them nice and warm with a dusting of cinnamon sugar.
+They also bake mini donuts right in their booth, serving them nice and warm with a dusting of cinnamon sugar.